Henry County Sheriff’s Office Seeking Help Identifying Suspects - NewsBreak

 WSLS

-BOTETOURT COUNTY, Va. – UPDATE:.
+ROANOKE COUNTY, Va. – UPDATE:.
 The crash has been cleared, according to VDOT.
-A crash is causing a delay in southbound traffic on I-81 in Botetourt County, according to VDOT.
-Authorities said it happened at mile marker 156.2 and drivers can expect delays.
-As of 5:35 p.m., the south...
+A tractor-trailer crash is causing traffic delays on Interstate 81 in Roanoke County, according to VDOT.
+Authorities said the crash happened at mile marker 138.9.
+As of 8:07 p.m., the north right lane and right shoulder...